PeopleLogic Business Solutions (P) Ltd.,

 If C2H is being used to access cheaper labour with no real intention of converting, candidates figure this out quickly.
 Word travels in specialist communities.
 The reputational cost is real and lasting.

-A Practical Checklist for Every C2H Role
+A Practical Checklist Before Choosing C2H

-Is there genuine conversion intent?
 If the organisation is not realistically likely to convert this hire to permanent, C2H is the wrong structure — for the candidate, and ultimately for your employer brand.

-Is the contract duration sufficient for a real evaluation?
 A three-month contract for a senior strategic role isn’t enough time for either party to assess fit meaningfully.
 Match the duration to the role complexity.

-Is the compensation positioned to attract the right candidate?
 C2H candidates at the specialised end often command a premium over equivalent permanent salaries.
 Account for this in your offer design.

-Is the hiring manager clear on what they’re evaluating?
 Define what good looks like at 30, 60, and 90 days before the contract starts — not after the person is already in the role.

-Is the staffing partner equipped to manage compliance cleanly?
 EPF, ESIC, and statutory compliance obligations sit with the agency — but the principal employer retains oversight responsibility.
 Confirm this before engagement.

+Evaluating C2H for a current role?
 Building a blended model for FY27?

 PHP Code Snippets Powered By : XYZScripts.com